 Vasquez describes her blog as a place where, “the strange and unusual are welcome.”
 From burlesque shows to goth art exhibits, her blog provides the perspective of someone that’s embraced the multifaceted goth identity.

 “The true appeal of the gothic culture that drew me in was this acknowledgment of death and darkness that is feared by modern society.
 Not that suicide is romanticized or immorality applauded, that’s not what I’m insinuating.
-The music and culture embody this acceptance of death and defiance of darkness—once you take it as your banner you are empowered because it is no longer a prison,” says 27-year-old Celene Jimenez, a Mexican-American.
+The music and culture embody this acceptance of death and defiance of darkness—once you take it as your banner you are empowered because it is no longer a prison,” 27-year-old Mexican-American Celene Jimenez tells HipLatina.

 While the movement started in the U.K., morbid themes of death have been common in native Latin American cultures for centuries.
 Gothic elements can also be found in Catholic churches and even in supernatural folklore and of course there’s Dia de los Muertos.

-Latin America embraced goth rock from Mexico to Argentina with rock bands like Arte No Escuro, The Tears Of Blood, Lupercais, Euroshima, Fricción, Art Nouveau, La Sobrecarga, Septima Sima, and La Devoción.
+Latin America from Mexico to Argentina embraced goth rock with bands like Arte No Escuro, The Tears Of Blood, Lupercais, Euroshima, Fricción, Art Nouveau, La Sobrecarga, Septima Sima, and La Devoción.

 “The original punks were working-class youths frustrated by lack of economic opportunity, who found power in challenging social norms with dress and music.
 Similarly, being punk or goth today in Mexico City is still a form of resistance,” according to Primemind.

 Jimenez echoes those sentiments saying being goth means “living a lifestyle that is empowering individuality.
 Just be who you want to be and own it.
 It’s an audaciously broad definition, but so is the gothic culture.”